 Believe it or not, a dry drain can lead to this condition.
 Drain pipes are constructed to hold a small amount of water.
 This retained water creates a seal to keep odors from coming up into your house.
 This water seal can evaporate, thus allowing foul odors to come into your house.
 To remedy this situation, you should pour a little water down your drain each month.

-Do NOT flush disposable diapers and baby wipes as they will clog your sewer line.
+Do NOT flush disposable diapers, baby wipes or feminine hygiene products as they will clog your sewer line.
 In addition, never pour grease or gummy substances down garbage disposals, toilets, or floor drains.
 Flammable liquids, i.e. oil, gasoline, paint thinner, etc., should never be poured into your sewer line as they can cause a fire hazard or create a harmful coating on your sewer pipe.
 Never flush plastic tampon containers, pencils, pins, hypodermic needles, broken glass or other foreign objects that can lodge in your sanitary line and prevent consistent flow.

 For more information visit the Stormwater Quality page.